How advice can boost your financial wellbeing

 Money and wellbeing are intertwined

-It might seem odd to reach out to a financial adviser when you’re feeling low, but if your worries relate to your finances then speaking to an adviser could be time well spent.
+It might seem odd to reach out to a wealth manager when you’re feeling low, but if your worries relate to your finances, speaking to a wealth manager could be time well spent.
 According to the Money and Mental Health Policy Institute, there is a close link between money and mental health problems1.
-Its survey found more than eight in ten (86%) respondents with mental health problems said their financial situation had made their mental health problems worse, while nearly three quarters (72%) said their mental health problems had made their financial situation worse.
+Its survey found almost four in ten (39%) respondents with mental health problems said their financial situation had made their mental health problems worse, while just under a third (32%) said their mental health problems had made their financial situation worse.

-With the link between money and wellbeing well-established, it may be the case that improving your financial wellbeing not only boosts your finances, but also increases your happiness and overall satisfaction with life.
+With the link between money and wellbeing well-established, it may be the case that improving your financial wellbeing not only boosts your finances, but also can increase your happiness and overall satisfaction with life.

 Four ways financial advice can help

-A financial adviser can help with nearly every aspect of your finances, but there are four elements in particular that are thought to define personal financial wellbeing3:
+A wealth manager can help with nearly every aspect of your finances, but there are four elements in particular that are thought to define personal financial wellbeing2:

 1. Feeling in control

 The first element of financial wellbeing is about feeling in control of your finances.
 This means having a firm grasp of your incomings and outgoings, and a solid budgeting and savings plan.
-A financial adviser can help you comb through your bank statements so that you are more aware of your monthly spending and are able to find ways to spend less and save more.
+A wealth manager can help you analyse your monthly spending to find ways to spend less and save more.
 They’ll also look at whether you have any debts and how best to tackle these.
 Taking control of your day-to-day finances can help you feel more secure about your overall financial situation.

 2. Capacity to absorb a financial shock